 - Delayed sexual development

 Obviously, amenorrhea isn’t always a problem or “condition” that needs to be fixed.
 On the contrary, amenorrhea due to pregnancy and menopause are reasons for celebration.
 They reflect turning points in your life.
 These changes will affect so many more areas of your life in addition to the monthly duties that come with menstruation.
-Amenorrhea should be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan.
+Amenorrhea should be evaluated with a thorough consultation and examination by an experienced gynecologist in Midtown like Dr. Anat Zelmanovich for an accurate diagnosis and treatment plan.

 Amenorrhea, in itself, is not a disease, but a symptom of an underlying problem that caused the lack of menstruation.
 In addition to relying on your self-reporting lifestyle changes and menstrual activity, you may have to undergo tests to find the root of your disorder.
 These can include: